 While my antenna will always be attuned to the fabulously fashionable and utterly impractical, I’ve recently been rewired a slightly different way.
-The bunny ears that sit atop my mop have been rejigged, finding a more comforting path of cute things that make me feel happy and cosy and snug.
+The bunny ears that sit atop my mop have been rejigged, finding a more comforting path of cute things that make me feel happy and cozy and snug.

 So here, some of the things I’m seeking comfort in at the moment: functionally, visually and ingestible-ly.

 For my once-a-day walk (OK, once a week), I am LOVING this brand-spanking new release from Allbirds, AKA the comfiest shoe brand on earth.
-Their new Dasher trainer has more of an athletic bent than previous hits, a shoe that helps you run hard but tread lightly on the planet.
+Their new Dasher sneaker has more of an athletic bent than previous hits, a shoe that helps you run hard but tread lightly on the planet.
 With a sugarcane sole, renewable eucalyptus and superfine merino wool, The Dasher leaves a lighter footprint – both physically and on the planet.
 Plus, how cute is this minty fresh peppermint hue?

 Women’s Tree Dasher, allbirds, $200. shop now

 Pre-Covid, every It-girl was peddling a cute cropped ’90s-esque cardi.
 Kendall Jenner wore one, so too Bella Hadid, and now with comfort-dressing in full swing, I have jumped on-board the coattails of the cardi trend, fully embracing it with this new Glassons Chunky Knit version.
 Cropped but oversized (v. handy for iso-induced layers of what I like to call “blubber”), its roomy shape but chic flared sleeves make it both cute and comfy.